Competitive Erosion is Conformally Invariant: Interface dynamics

-However for technical reasons we need $\mu_1,\mu_2$ to be ``smooth" and supported in the interior on $\U$ instead of being point masses.
-In this article we take them to be uniform measures on all lattice points inside small `blobs' of radii $\dd/4$ lying inside $\U$, and also at distance $\dd$ from the points $x_1,x_2$ respectively.
-See Fig \ref{blob1} i.\\

-The main result then involves sending $\dd $ to $0$ to ``approximate" the Dirac measures at $x_1,x_2.$ We now present the statement of our main result. \\
+Our main result confirms a version of Propp's prediction.
+More formally, for technical reasons, we need $\mu_{\rm{B}}$ and $\mu_{\rm{R}}$ to be spread out and supported in the interior of $\U,$ instead of being point masses.
+In this article, we take them to be uniform measures on all lattice points inside small `blobs' of radii $\frac{\dd}{4}$ lying inside $\U$,and also at distance $\dd$ from the points $x_{\rm{B}}$ and $x_{\rm{R}}$ respectively (see Figure \ref{blob1} i.)
+The main theorem then involves choosing $\dd $ arbitrarily small which can be thought of as approximating the delta masses at $x_{\rm{B}},x_{\rm{R}}.$ Proving Propp's prediction when the source measures are indeed point masses on the boundary is left as an interesting technical challenge.
+(For a more elaborate discussion on the associated difficulties see Section \ref{concl1}.)

-To improve readability at this point we postpone the precise description of the technical assumptions including the definitions of the blobs.
-These are discussed right after the statement of the theorem (subsection \ref{precise}).